 Ayrshire had missed all the snow which had fallen across (what felt like) the entire rest of Scotland this week, but what we had experienced was very cold temperatures and dry air.
 So much so that the ground was bone dry.
 All the normally boggy areas were dry and solid.
 Not in an icy way though, more like what you would expect after a dry spell in the summer.
 It was quite bizarre.
 It was also most helpful during the field crossings!
 With it being early in the year there was no livestock in the fields when we crossed, but there has been on previous occasions when I’ve walked this route so something to be aware of.
 In the final field there was evidence of crops but there was loads of space around the field edge to walk without disturbing them.

 With the water levels being so low, at various points along the route we could see the scale of the litter problem in the River Irvine.
 There were trees with plastic enveloping their trunks where the river level had once been so high as to sweep past them and the sheets of plastic and other debris became lodged.
-Close to where I took the above photo there were several large items which had washed up onto the field, including a waste disposal unit from a caravan.
+There were several large items which had washed up onto the field, including a waste disposal unit from a caravan.
 In the river itself we saw several trolleys and a couple of buggies, old tyres and lots (lots!) of plastic….
 It saddens me to witness this in a fairly remote section of the river and hammers home the fact that over 90% of plastic in Scottish seas comes from littering on land!!!!
 We humans have a lot to answer for.
 I’ve heard reports of otters being spotted along the river here, and regularly see a grey heron looking for it’s dinner.
 There must therefore be fish in the river – having to live amongst all that.
 Earlier in the walk we had passed an area known for fly tipping and there were 2 rabbits playing around in the bushes, surrounded by human rubbish.
 It got me to thinking about the fact that I show off these walks on my website at their best: The photos I select are of everything looking pristine and beautiful and enticing.
 Maybe I should be showing the reality?
 But who wants to see photos of litter coming up on their Insta feed?
 Not me, for one. *Sigh* There is much to be done, not least a whole generation to educate.
 It is something I’d really like to be involved with if I had a little more time.

 Anyway, back to the route!
 Leaving the river behind at the end of the last field, we climbed the steps onto A759.
 We smiled at the makeshift banister someone had created – very useful indeed so thank you whoever you are!